About Monumental Women

 Monumental Women has the further goals of increasing awareness and appreciation of Women’s History through a nationwide education campaign and challenging municipalities across the country to rethink the past and reshape the future by including tributes in their public spaces to the diverse women who helped create and inspire those cities.

-The statue’s strategic location in the heart of Central Park, within walking distance of the New York Historical Society as well as other museums and tourist attractions, will ensure that many of Central Park’s 42 million annual visitors become more aware of women’s contributions to our shared history.
+The statue’s strategic location in the heart of Central Park, within walking distance of many museums and tourist attractions, will ensure that many of Central Park’s 42 million annual visitors become more aware of women’s contributions to our shared history.

 We invite you to join our campaign—by helping us raise the $1.5 million needed to commission, install, and maintain the statue, or by spreading the word through social media.
 Together, we can bring Monumental Women to Central Park for the first time.